Application Opens: June 1, 2018

-The AAS and the Younger Fellows Committee of the Royal Australasian College of Surgeons (RACS) are pleased to announce the 2013 Leadership Exchange.
+The AAS and the Younger Fellows Committee of the Royal Australasian College of Surgeons (RACS) are pleased to offer the 2019 Leadership Exchange.
 The purpose of this award is to encourage the exchange of ideas and information about clinical, scientific and policy aspects of surgery between members of the AAS and members of the RACS.

-The recipient of the sixth annual AAS/RACS International Visiting Professorship Award will receive support to travel to Auckland, New Zealand, to attend the RACS Younger Fellows Forum in May 2013, the Developing a Career in Academic Surgery Course on May 5, 2013 and the RACS Annual Scientific Congress on May 6-9, 2013.
+The recipient of the AAS/RACS International Visiting Professorship Award will receive support to attend the RACS Annual Scientific Congress.
 The Exchange is made possible, in part, by the generous support that the Younger Fellows Committee has obtained from Johnson & Johnson Medical.

 The Royal Australasian College of Surgeons Younger Fellows Committee

 RACS Fellows who are within their first 10 years of fellowship are considered ‘younger fellows;” the RACS Younger Fellows Committee serves their interests and assures representation within the College.
 Each year, the Younger Fellows Forum is convened by the RACS Younger Fellows Committee immediately before the RACS Annual Scientific Congress.
 The purpose of the Younger Fellows Forum is to discuss policy issues of particular relevance to young surgeons―such as those related to training, certification, industry relations, etc.―and ultimately to generate a series of specific recommendations that are brought to the RACS Council, thereby ensuring that young surgeons in ANZ have a voice in the RACS.